tidev/ti.admob/ios/documentation/index.md

 Starting in 2.1.0 you can use the included iAd adapter to turn on the iAd mediation in your Admob account.

+### Support the Facebook Audience Network adapter

+Starting in 2.4.0 you can use the included Facebook Audience Network adapter to turn on the mediation in your Admob account.
+Here you do not have to do anything :) You only need to configure mediation in your AdMob and Facebbok accounts by following the official guide: https://developers.google.com/admob/ios/mediation/facebook

 ## Constants